-In 2014 Joe received the Lifetime Achievement award from the Hollywood Chamber of Commerce for his dedication to the community and craft of acting.
-Currently Joe stars as FBI Special Agent David Rossi in season fourteen of the Hit CBS Drama Criminal Minds as well as hosting and producing duties for ninet seasons on “Gun Stories” for the Outdoor Channel.
+In 2014, Joe received the Lifetime Achievement award from the Hollywood Chamber of Commerce for his dedication to the community and craft of acting.
+Currently, Joe is wrapping up his role as FBI Special Agent David Rossi in the fifteenth and final season of the hit CBS drama Criminal Minds.

 Joe resides in Los Angeles with his wife of 40 years Arlene, and their two daughters Mia and Gia.